 Here is an experiment you can run on yourself, and the result will be the same every time.
 Resolve, right now, to control your tongue.
 No more gossip, no more cutting remark, no more contempt typed into a stranger's thread, no more shading of the truth to make yourself look better.
 Mean it.
 Set the resolution as firmly as you can.
 Now wait until the moment comes — the colleague's name in a conversation, the post that makes your blood rise, the question you'd rather answer with a half-truth — and watch what happens.
 The word is out before the resolution can stop it.
-By the time your willpower arrives at the lips, the heart has already spoken.
-You did not decide to say it; you discovered you had said it.
-That gap — between the self that resolved and the self that spoke — is the whole subject of this page, and it is the most honest mirror you own.
+By the time your willpower reaches the lips, the heart has already spoken.

-Because the mouth, of all the organs, is the one you cannot fully govern, and that is precisely why it is the most truthful.
+The mouth is the one organ you cannot fully govern, which is exactly why it is the most truthful thing about you.
 You can arrange your face.
 You can manage your conduct in public.
-But under pressure, in the unguarded half-second, the mouth reports the heart you cannot see — and often the heart you would rather not know about.
-James says the tongue is a fire, a world of evil, a thing that "corrupts the whole body" (James 3:6); and then, having described it, he renders the verdict that ends every program of self-managed speech: "no human being can tame the tongue."
-Not it is hard to tame.
-Not few succeed.
-No human being.
-The taming is not on the menu of human ability.
-If that sounds like despair, stay — it is the doorway, not the wall.
+But under pressure, in the unguarded half-second, the mouth reports a heart you cannot see and would often rather not know about.
+James calls the tongue a fire, a world of evil, a thing that "corrupts the whole body" (James 3:6).
+Then, having described it, he hands down the verdict that ends every program of self-managed speech: "no human being can tame the tongue."

 The Spring, Not the Stream